-- Intern will receive training in visitor outreach, Leave No Trace principles, and trails maintenance techniques
+- Intern will receive training in protocol to minimize exposure to COVID-19, visitor outreach, Leave No Trace principles, and trails maintenance techniques

 - Will develop collaborative working and problem solving skills interacting with public, other staff, and volunteers

-- Will have opportunities to see how one of the nation’s leading land trusts operates, through participation in staff meetings and events, and job shadowing.
+- Will have opportunities to see how one of the nation’s leading land trusts operates, through participation in workdays and events, and job shadowing.

-- This position requires work in all weather conditions
+- This position requires work in varying environmental conditions.

-- Ability to hike Mount Major (roughly 4 miles round trip, 1200’ elevation gain) easily and potential several times per day
+- Ability to hike Mount Major easily and potentially several times per day (roughly 4 miles round trip, 1200’ elevation gain)

 - Ability to work independently outdoors in a variety of weather conditions